 Consulting a map of Bay Ridge from the 1890s, you find that Forest Place was there even then.
 It’s one of the oldest streets in the neighborhood, and quite possibly, in Brooklyn itself.

-It has been cut back for many decades to the short section between 4th Avenbue and the unnamed street, now 90th Street, above Clinton Avenue.
+It has been cut back for many decades, on both its north and south sides, to the short section between 4th Avenue and 90th Street.
 The two homes were remodeled in the early 2000s and now have the unfortunate patina that recent renovations bring in Brooklyn.

 Like Forest Place, Kouwenhoven Lane, on 5th Avenue and Senator Street, is a historic remnant.